 I try to get myself ready first

 Maybe I’m crazy but if I skip this part and only get the kids ready first, then I feel kind of haggard leaving the house.
 Or I just run out of time.
-But if I’m ready first, then I’m superwoman 😉 “Ready” for me, means dressed, face washed, make up on (or hair done, lately one or the other lol), and food in my stomach which I can easily forget and then turn hangry (angry caused by being hungry).
+But if I’m ready first, I’m less anxious about leaving 😉 “Ready” for me, means dressed, face washed, make up on (or hair done, lately one or the other lol), and food in my stomach.
+I easily forget the food part and then turn hangry (angry caused by being hungry).

 I have a couple of go-to outfits I grab all the time.
 I’m working on picking out an outfit the night before, or just having clean clothes haha, because if not my default setting is to wear what I wore the day before…please tell me I’m not the only one!